How to travel from Lisbon to Obidos!

 From the very first visit I can honestly say, I fell in love with this beautiful historic and medieval city.
 Since then we’ve travelled from Lisbon to Obidos several more times, showing this gem off to any visitors we received.

 This medieval walled town is so much more than just a pretty and quaint white washed village.
 Its royal past and colourful history have cemented Obidos as an important jewel of Portuguese culture and traditional and certainly has lots to offer any visitor.
-It is well worth the hour journey from Lisbon, even as a day trip.
+It is well worth the hour journey from Lisbon, to admire the iconic Portuguese landmark, Obidos castle, as well as sip on some traditional Ginjinha, a Portuguese cherry liqueur.

 But how does one get from Lisbon to Obidos you may ask!
 In this guide, I’ll explain the best way to travel to Obidos from Lisbon and provide you with all the relevant information needed in order to visit this stunning town.

-First and foremost, it’s worth noting that there are several different ways to get from Lisbon to Obidos.
+First and foremost, it’s worth noting that there are several different ways to get from Lisbon to Obidos, one of the 7 wonders of Portugal.
 But in my mind, apart from car, train or a guided tour, the best travel method would definitely be to catch the Lisbon to Obidos bus.

 Not only is it quite affordable, but also one of the quickest ways to get there.